michbur/dpcR/inst/dpcReport/input_file2.md

 ### Edit your data

-It is possible to edit some properties of the input data using the menu below.
-Currently, you may change only change the name of the experiment and the id of the technical replicate.
+Edit some properties of the input data using the menu below.
+You may change only change the experiment name and technical replicate ID.